nvm-sh/nvm/README.md

 There is a `-s` flag for `nvm install` which requests nvm download Node source and compile it locally.

-If installing nvm on Alpine Linux *is* still what you want or need to do, you should be able to achieve this by running the following from you Alpine Linux shell, depending on which version you are using:
+If installing nvm on Alpine Linux *is* still what you want or need to do, you should be able to achieve this by running the following from your Alpine Linux shell, depending on which version you are using:

 ### Alpine Linux 3.13+
 ```sh